friedkiwi/qseco.fr/README.md

 # qseco.fr

 This is the source code behind QSECO.FR.
-It us written using [Hugo](https://gohugo.io/).
+It is written using [Hugo](https://gohugo.io/).